-This page lists the sources used for the article, 130 Years of the Beine Family in America, beginning with a summary of the immigrant family.
+This page lists the sources used for the articles, 130 Years of the Beine Family in America, and Christina Beine, the Girl They Left Behind, beginning with a summary of the immigrant family.

-Children of August Beine and Christine WalterGerman-Born Children
+Children of August Beine and Christina WalterGerman-Born Children

 Emigration and Immigration Records